 Please note that ideal and realized trajectories are defined in the same way as explained in the AEQ-1; ideal trajectory being computed as the fastest trajectory from origin to destination departing at the requested time as if a user were alone in the system, considering all concept-specific airspace rules; and realized trajectory coming from the simulation, which is subject to strategic and tactical separation management processes.

-The CAP-1 unit is the same as the delay unit, therefore it is a time unit e.g. seconds.
+The CAP-1 unit is the same as the delay unit, therefore it is a time unit e.g., seconds.

 CAP-2: Average number of intrusions